K-ETA Korea Application: Apply Online for Your Travel Authorization

 A South Korea ETA application is online, while a visa is obtained at an embassy or consulate.
 It’s faster and easier to obtain an S. Korea ETA, fewer documents are required and there is no interview.

 How long is my K-ETA valid?
-Toggle faqs

 A South Korea ETA is valid for 3 years.
 You can use the same ETA to visit South Korea multiple times, no need to apply before every trip.